NikKowPHP/social-brain/chapters/chapter-13.md

 *   **For the Architect:** Your task is to send out a "Clarity Protocol" agenda 24 hours in advance, with a single, clear goal at the top.
 *   **For the Connector:** Your mission is to intentionally use the Empathy Loop when you hear a point of disagreement in a meeting.
 Your only job is to make the dissenting person feel heard.
 *   **For the Sentinel:** Your challenge is to be the one who sends the follow-up email with clear decisions and action items.
 This allows you to channel your need for control and risk-mitigation into an act that provides Certainty for the whole group.
+*   **For the Adaptive Profile:** Your challenge is to act as the meeting's conductor of energy.
+If the energy is low, your mission is to inject an 'Autonomy & Status' reward by asking a brainstorming question.
+If the energy is tense, your mission is to use the Empathy Loop to calm the system.
+Your job is to consciously choose and apply the tool the meeting needs in real-time.

 ---
 ### **Neuro-Toolkit: Conducting the Meeting**